ros2-split-gbp/cyclonedds-release/docs/manual/index.rst

 ..
-   Copyright(c) 2006 to 2018 ADLINK Technology Limited and others
+   Copyright(c) 2006 to 2021 ZettaScale Technology and others

    This program and the accompanying materials are made available under the terms of the Eclipse Public License v.
 2.0 which is available at